- Start date:

 Beirut DC is a Lebanese cultural association, created in 1999 by a group of filmmakers and arts advocates.
 The association’s main activities are producing independent documentaries; organising capacity-building workshops with young Arab filmmakers; and staging the biennal Beirut Cinema Days film festival as well as several Arab film weeks in Europe and in the Arab world.

-Jana studied filmmaking at “Universite Saint Joseph” and oriental modern singing at the National conservatory in Beirut.
+Jana Wehbe studied filmmaking at “Universite Saint Joseph” in Beirut and oriental modern singing at the Lebanese National High Conservatory…

-In 2011, she joined the Doha Film Institute and works for their annual festivals.
-She is also the Arab Film Institute’s representative in Lebanon.
+In 2011, Jana joined the Doha Film Institute as part of the institute’s annual festivals team.
+She also served as the Arab Film Institute’s representative in Lebanon.

 Aranka Matits, as the founder of Featurette, advises distributors and sales agents on their acquisitions, co-productions and strategic planning.
 At the forefront of the ever-changing media landscape, she consults them on the evolving practices of distribution and production, creating opportunities for them to exploit new markets.
 She works with a range of clients such as theatrical distributors Version Originale (France), immersive cinema enterprise Secret Cinema, and on-demand platform SundanceNOW.
 Aranka’s acquisitions include Oscar-winning box office successes like ‘Still Alice’ or Amour, festival hits like ‘Toni Erdmann’ and ‘The Florida Project’ as well as breakout debuts such as ‘Wadjda’ or ‘Mustang’.